-We have an ashram, the Divine Life Society, with so many people, friends—very dear friends.
+We have an ashram, The Divine Life Society, with so many people, friends—very dear friends.
 He is my friend, I am his friend, and so on.
 We live like brothers, yet we are not brothers.
 That is the difference.
 It is very difficult to understand this.
-The relationship to a brother, which is a physical blood relation in a family, is different from the relationship to a brother in a spiritual institution.
+The relationship of a brother to a brother, which is a physical blood relation in a family, is different from the relationship of a brother to a brother in a spiritual institution.
 Anyone who lives in an ashram knows that, whether it is an ashram in Pune or an ashram in Rishikesh.
 It is not a family, though it is a family in one sense.

-I will give you a philosophical sidelight to what I am saying from one of the works of Acharya Shankara.
+I will give you a philosophical sidelight to what I am saying from one of the works of Acharya Sankara.
 There are three kinds of attachment.
-Shankaracharya says in Sanskrit that these kinds of attachment are called bhramaja, sahaja and karmaja.
+Sankaracharya says that these kinds of attachment are called bhramaja, sahaja and karmaja, which are Sanskrit terms.
 Ja means born of, originated from, caused by.
 Bhramaja means that which is born of illusion, the attachment that is caused by sheer delusion.
 The attachment that is natural to the constitution of one's individuality is called sahaja.
 Sahaja means normal, usual, natural.
 Karmaja is that which is caused by the operation of the forces of past actions.
 These are the three kinds of attachment.
 If we do not want to use the word 'attachment', we may use a more palatable term such as 'association' or 'relationship'.
 So, there are three types of association: association born of delusion, association which can be called natural to the very structure of one's individuality, and association which is generated by the past actions of an individual.

-Now, what is this attachment or association that is caused by delusion?
+Now, what is this attachment, or association, that is caused by delusion?
 It is consciousness imagining that it is an individual.
 This is delusion.
 Consciousness cannot be an individual, it cannot be located in space and time, and it cannot become an isolated unit because there is no such thing as isolation, division or segmentation of consciousness.
-Therefore, an idea entering into consciousness that it can be isolated into Mr. so-and-so, Mrs. so-and-so, this, that, and what not, is delusion.
+Therefore, an idea entering into consciousness that it can be isolated into Mr. So-and-so, Mrs. So-and-so, this, that, and so on, is delusion.
 The identification of consciousness with this psychophysical individuality, this association, is born of delusion, bhramaja, which is some kind of confusion.
 It is not clear understanding.
 The other association is what is called natural to the individual.
 It is accepted and taken for granted that one is an individual, whether or not it can be metaphysically justified.
 Acharya Shankara says it cannot be justified because of the bhramaja adhyasa point of view.

 Many things have happened to us since we descended from God—or fell from heaven, as it is said.
-There is a very long story of the metaphysical fall of the once-spiritual angel that we were, in a beautiful book called Gods in Exile, written by an Australian gentleman.
+There is a very long story of the metaphysical fall of the once-spiritual angels that we were, in a beautiful book called Gods in Exile, written by an Australian gentleman.
 We are all gods in exile, is what he says.
 We are exiled from heaven for some reason or the other, and this is explained in different ways in different traditions and theological backgrounds.
-The association of consciousness with a peculiar medium, which in Vedanta philosophy is termed abhasa, is what Acharya Shankara calls natural association.
+The association of consciousness with a peculiar medium, which in Vedanta philosophy is termed abhasa, is what Acharya Sankara calls natural association.
 Abhasa means a reflection of consciousness in the individuality or the intellect of the person concerned.
-And the moment this reflection takes place, the Universal gets reflected in the particular, the particular gets identified with the body, and we begin to say, "This is my body," or, "The body itself is the I," to go still further down.
+And the moment this reflection takes place, the Universal gets reflected in the particular, the particular gets identified with the body, and we begin to say “This is my body” or, to go still further down, “The body itself is the I”.
 This is karmaja, or action-born association, because this body is, according to our belief and psychological analysis, not made up of physical elements—not made up of earth, water, fire, air, etc.—though it is so, in one sense.
 It is made up of the cohesive force of the past karmas of the individual concerned.